mm80843/T3.5/docs/Benef/PBN__Benef_509.md

 # __Reduction in airborne virus transmission__

-## Name of the Benefit

-High-efficiency air filters, such as MERV-13 or HEPA filters, can effectively capture airborne viruses, reducing the risk of transmission

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in high-efficiency filters can benefit from improved occupant health and safety, increased tenant satisfaction, and reduced risk of liability and legal issues](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_556.md)